Physical Graffiti: Recording

 The first attempt by Led Zeppelin to record songs for Physical Graffiti took place in November 1973 at Headley Grange in Hampshire, England, where they had previously recorded their untitled fourth album.
 The recording equipment consisted of Ronnie Lane's Mobile Studio.
 Guitarist and producer Jimmy Page and drummer John Bonham recorded an instrumental which was later reworked as "Kashmir" during this visit.
 However, these sessions came to a halt quickly and the studio time was turned over to Bad Company, who used it to record songs for their debut album.
 The press reported that bassist/keyboardist John Paul Jones was ill and unable to record.
-However, he became disillusioned with the group and fed up with touring, and told manager Peter Grant he was considering quitting.
-Grant asked him to reconsider and take the rest of the year off to recuperate.
+However, he had become disillusioned with the group and tired of touring, and told manager Peter Grant he was considering quitting.
+Grant asked him to reconsider and to take the rest of the year off to recuperate.

 The group reconvened at Headley Grange in January and February 1974, where they recorded eight tracks engineered by Ron Nevison.
-Lead singer Robert Plant later referred to these eight tracks as "the belters", including "off-the-wall stuff that turned out really nice".
+Lead singer Robert Plant later referred to these eight tracks as "the belters," including "off-the-wall stuff that turned out really nice."
 As with previous sessions at Headley Grange, the informal atmosphere allowed the group to improvise and develop material while recording.
-Sometimes the group would rehearse or record a track several times, discuss what went wrong or what could be improved and then realised they had worked out an alternative arrangement for it which was better.
+Sometimes the group would rehearse or record a track several times, discuss what went wrong or what could be improved and then realized they'd worked out an alternative arrangement for it which was better.
 Bonham was a driving force at the sessions, regularly suggesting ideas or the best ways in which a complicated arrangement could be played successfully.
 This led to him getting a lead songwriting credit on several tracks.

-The eight songs extended beyond the length of a conventional album, almost spanning three sides of an LP, so the group decided to create a double album, adding material they had recorded for previous albums but never issued.
-This included various jam sessions such as "Boogie With Stu", which Page thought would be unsuitable as a track on a single album.
+The eight songs extended beyond the length of a conventional album, almost spanning three sides of an LP, so the group decided to create a double album, adding material they'd recorded for previous albums but never issued.
+This included various jam sessions such as "Boogie With Stu," which Page thought would be unsuitable as a track on a single album.
 Additional overdubs were laid down, and the final mixing of the album was performed in July 1974 by Keith Harwood at Olympic Studios, London.
-The title "Physical Graffiti" was coined by Page to illustrate the whole physical and written energy that had gone into producing the set.
+The title Physical Graffiti was coined by Page to illustrate the whole physical and written energy that had gone into producing the set.

+The band was also working on a track titled "Swan Song", with instrumental portions recorded during the Physical Graffiti sessions in 1974, with plans to add lyrics.
+The song was ultimately left off the album, but Page wanted to revisit it, and his 1980s band The Firm recorded a version of it called "Midnight Moonlight".
+The original track was never released, but can be heard in various bootlegs.